Black and White Tiger Moth

 Initially this Caterpillar emerges from a cluster of white eggs, which usually have been laid on a leaf of a foodplant.

 The caterpillar is initially white with a black head.
-Later instars are very hairy, pale to dark brown, often paler on the first few abdominal segments, with a brown head capsule, and have rows of pale yellow spots on the back and sides.
+Later instars have a brown head capsule, and are very hairy, with hairs varying in colour from pale to dark brown, covering the thorax and the abdomen.
+The hairs are often paler on the first few abdominal segments.
+There are rows of pale yellow spots on the back and sides.
 The hairs cause a slight rash in some people.

 It feeds nocturnally on a variety of herbaceous plants from a variety of families, including: